evangeliazve/aacl-public/README.md

 It contains the scripts, feature tables, agreement tables, machine-learning results, and interpretation workbooks used to reproduce the analysis on a new news corpus and to inspect the reported experiments.

-The central question is whether articles that are outliers at publication time can be recognized as early signals of topics that form later.
-The workflow reconstructs topic trajectories over cumulative daily snapshots, assigns article-level trajectory labels, computes agreement across embedding models, builds publication-time features, trains classifiers, and explains the out-of-fold XGBoost predictions with SHAP.

 ## What is in the repository?

 The repository is organized around three kinds of material.